Low-emission buses in London: Introduction of battery electric buses

 In August 2023, the 1000th zero emission bus entered service (a Wright StreetDeck Electroliner), with TfL announcing later that month that London had the largest fleet of zero emission buses in Europe.
 In November 2023, tour bus operator Tootbus London announced they would be retrofitting their buses with electric drivetrains from Magtec, making them zero-emission.

 In August 2024, Alexander Dennis announced that their new Enviro400EV double decker bus would have a 14 year or 1 e6km warranty, allowing them to be used for two consecutive TfL bus contracts without needing a battery replacement.
 In October 2024, operator Go-Ahead Group announced that they had placed an order for over 1,500 electric buses at a cost of £500 million, with nearly 1,000 of those buses to enter service in London from late 2024 onwards.
 Bus operator Arriva London reported that they are investing £730 million in upgrading and electrifying their garages.
 Bloomberg reported challenges regarding the electrification of bus depots, such as competing demands for land (new housing and industry), as well as the cost and delays of connecting to high voltage electricity.

 In November 2024, Irizar ie tram electric buses entered service on route 358, fast charging the batteries using a pantograph – this allows the bus to continue operating in service without having to be charged at the depot.
 TfL noted that 1,700 zero emission buses were now in service, and they expected 2,500 to be in service by the end of 2025.
 In June 2025, TfL announced that over 2,000 zero emission buses were in service (around 20% of the bus fleet), with 107 zero emission bus routes.

+In January 2026, First Bus London warned that electrifying the bus fleet by 2030 was “next to impossible to achieve” and that bus companies needed greater incentives (such as longer or "more lucrative" contracts) to upgrade bus garages and purchase new electric buses.

+In June 2026, TfL announced that over 3,000 zero emission buses were in service (around a third of the bus fleet), with 135 zero emission bus routes, and 68 routes partially converted to zero emission vehicles.